 Credit hours are semester hours.

 MINIMUM REQUIREMENTS TO ENTER PROGRAM

-Completion of a BS degree in civil engineering or transportation-related field from a regionally accredited US institution, or equivalent, or at least five years of practical experience in transportation.
+Completion of a BS degree in civil engineering or transportation-related field from a regionally accredited US institution, or international equivalent.

 The undergraduate GPA must be 3.0 or higher.